 Regardless of the target group, something is becoming very clear to me: NGOs working on e-skills and employability programs need to design integrated approaches that help their beneficiaries from A to Z in the employment path.
 Ad hoc programs that only tackle A or Z of this path are not as suitable for increasing employment opportunities for marginalized groups, regardless of the type of group and regardless of socio-economic context.
 I know that for many of us this is not new, but I still think that is valuable to remind ourselves and others of the importance of an integrated approach.
-It is not an easy approach, but it is possible.From my experience in other research and from all the things I learned from the Foundation's work, I believe there are three building blocks that are crucial in employability programs:- Training programs and workshops | to provide the tools that allow people to literally do their job.
+It is not an easy approach, but it is possible.From my experience in other research and from all the things I learned from the Foundation's work, I believe there are three building blocks that are crucial in employability programs:

 - Employment services | to provide the links between employer and employee or between beneficiaries and credit and government institutions in case of entrepreneurial programs